hyperledger/indy-node/README.md

     - An official SDK for Indy.
     - it contains client and anoncreds implementation
     - You don't need it to contribute to Indy-Node.
 But please use indy-sdk for your own applications dealing with Indy ecosystem.
-    - It will replace indy-client and indy-anoncreds parsts soon.
+    - It will replace indy-client and indy-anoncreds parts soon.
 - [indy-crypto](https://github.com/hyperledger/indy-crypto)
     - A shared crypto library
     - It's based on [AMCL](https://github.com/milagro-crypto/amcl)